BisomHealthCare/keycloak-search-criteria/README.md

  - User account status (enabled or not)
  - User email verification status

+The user representation returned by this endpoint also includes realm and client roles for each user.

 This extension is designed for **Keycloak 11.0.3**.

 # Installation